-2D Similarity Search
+RNA Screening Subset by 2D Similarity Search

-Initially, a set of about 750 known RNA-binding molecules has been collected from the literature.
-It was narrowed down by binding activity via discarding compounds with low dissociation constant (Kd > 10 μM).
-At the next step, 2D similarity search has been performed against Life Chemicals HTS Stock Compound Collection with Tanimoto and Tversky index values of ≥ 0.80 and ≥ 0.85, respectively.
-Fragment Based/Chemical Hashed Fingerprints were used to compare the compound structures.
-Finally, PAINS compounds, as well as those with "bad" and reactive groups, have been filtered out from the resulting compound set.
+Initially, a set of about 750 reported molecules capable of binding to RNA has been collected from the literature (data collected by SMMRNA, PDB and ChEMBL database) .
+It was narrowed down by binding activity via discarding compounds with low dissociation constant (Kd > 10 μM; Inhibition, IC50, ets. <=10μM).
+At the next step, a 2D similarity search has been performed against Life Chemicals HTS Compound Collection keeping the diversity high (Tanimoto and Tversky index ≥ 0.80 and ≥ 0.85, respectively).
+Fragment-Based/Chemical Hashed Fingerprints were used to compare compound structures.
+Finally, PAINS, reactive groups, and in-house developed medchem filters were applied to provide the resulting compound set.

-Fig 1.
+Figure 2.
 Some representative compounds from Life Chemicals RNA Focused Library.

-1. Mehta A, Sonam S, Gouri I, Loharch S, Sharma DK, Parkesh R. SMMRNA: a database of small molecule modulators of RNA.
+- Mehta A, Sonam S, Gouri I, Loharch S, Sharma DK, Parkesh R. SMMRNA: a database of small molecule modulators of RNA.
 Nucleic Acids Res.
-2014, 42 (Database issue): D132-41. doi: 10.1093/nar/gkt976.
+2014, 42 (Database issue): D132-41. https://doi.org/10.1093/nar/gkt976.

 - Di Giorgio, A.; Duca, M. Synthetic Small-Molecule RNA Ligands: Future Prospects as Therapeutic Agents.
 MedChemComm.
 Royal Society of Chemistry August 14, 2019, pp 1242–1255. https://doi.org/10.1039/c9md00195f.